FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 // ...
 ```

-Our gateway application, along with our services, are based off the [fusionauth-example-node](https://github.com/FusionAuth/fusionauth-example-node) project, which gives us a basic UI (at the root) for interacting with FusionAuth.
+Our gateway application, along with our services, are based on the [fusionauth-example-node](https://github.com/FusionAuth/fusionauth-example-node) project, which gives us a basic UI (at the root) for interacting with FusionAuth.
 We also have a route for our OAuth redirect:

 ```javascript
 // ...